Greyton is a wee, twee village a couple of hours’ drive from Cape Town.

 1. Sleep in The Treehouse.
-This place is really rather special – created by interior designer Anna Elisabettini and decked out with a four poster bed, stand alone clawfoot bathtub and gilt gold mirror – it’s Marie Antoinette meets Robinson Crusoe – weird but utterly wonderful.
-Unfortunately I didn’t get to sleep in the treehouse, I discovered it because I stayed at one of Anna’s three other options – Mark Cottage, a gorgeous little place with curtained-off alcove beds built on straw bales and a patio shaded by olive trees and vine trellises.
-Find out more about Anna’s Country Cottages.
+This place is really rather special – created by interior designer Anna Elisabettini and decked out with a four-poster bed, stand-alone clawfoot bathtub and gilt gold mirror – it’s Marie Antoinette meets Robinson Crusoe – weird but utterly wonderful.
+Unfortunately, I didn’t get to sleep in the treehouse, I discovered it because I stayed at one of Anna’s three other options – Mark Cottage, a gorgeous little place with curtained-off alcove beds built on straw bales and a patio shaded by olive trees and vine trellises.

-5. Ride a Bicycle.
+5. Ride a bicycle.
 Hire some wheels for the day and peddle yourself around Greyton’s side streets, soaking up the scenery at a leisurely, laid-back pace.
-Mountain bike buffs are in luck, the options in and around Greyton have increased dramatically in the last year thanks to a small band of enthusiasts who have built, cleared and marked many kilometres of track.
-Join the locals for 2-hour weekend trails leaving from the Oak & Vigne Saturday and Sunday at 7.00am (during summer).
-Call Tristram on 082 852 4366 or check the notice board next to the trail map at the Oak & Vigne (pictured below).
+Mountain bike buffs are in luck; the options in and around Greyton have increased dramatically in the last year thanks to a small band of enthusiasts who have built and marked many kilometres of track.
+Join the locals for 2-hour weekend trails leaving from the Oak & Vigne Saturday and Sunday at 7.00 am (during summer).
+Check the notice board next to the trail map at the Oak & Vigne (pictured below).

-6. Gorge on Choccies.
-From humble beginnings the Von Geusau Chocolaterie was started in a small cottage in Greyton by a man named Richard von Geusau, formerly a frustrated city accountant with a passion for fine chocolates.
-Richard learnt the art of chocolate making in Belgium and his artisinal chocolates are high in cocoa with no artificial flavours or vegetable fats.
-All the chocolates are meticulously made by hand and infused with fresh farm cream, roasted nuts, exotic liqueurs, geranium oil, amongst others.
+6. Gorge on choccies.
+From humble beginnings, the Von Geusau Chocolaterie was started in a small cottage in Greyton by a former frustrated city accountant with a passion for fine chocolates.
+Richard Von Geusau learnt the art of chocolate making in Belgium, and his artisanal chocolates are high in cocoa with no artificial flavours or vegetable fats.
+All the chocolates are meticulously made by hand and infused with fresh farm cream, roasted nuts, exotic liqueurs, and geranium oil, amongst others.
 You’ll find his tasting room next to the Oak & Vigne on DS Botha St.

-7. Taste Local Wine.
-Greyton has several boutique wine producers on its doorstep and open for tastings with prior arrangement.
-Andy Mitchell Wines are garagiste-style blends, the first vintage was a Syrah produced in 2003 called Breakfast Rock, named after the highest point of the Greyton to McGregor trail, which starts very close to the cellar.
-Local Lismore Estate Vineyards was started by Californian Samantha O’Keefe who believes she found paradise and the perfect terroir in Greyton.
-Her passion combined with vines planted at 300 metres, chilled by the winter snow and nourished by the African summer sun, produce classic cool climate wines which are rich, complex and lovingly hand crafted.
+7. Taste local wine.
+Greyton has several boutique wine producers on its doorstep and open for tastings by prior arrangement.
+Andy Mitchell Wines offer garagiste-style blends; the first a Syrah produced in 2003 called Breakfast Rock, named after the highest point of the Greyton to McGregor trail, which starts very close to the cellar.
+Local Lismore Estate Vineyards was started by Californian Samantha O’Keefe, who believes she found paradise and the perfect terroir in Greyton.
+Her passion, combined with vines planted at 300 metres, chilled by the winter snow and nourished by the African summer sun, produces classic cool climate wines which are rich, complex and lovingly handcrafted.

-8. Take a Hike.
-There are many hiking roots starting from the nature reserve including the Upper Gobos walk which trails along the flat hill top, covered with orchids and aristeas at the right time of the year.
+8. Take a hike.
+There are many hiking routes starting from the nature reserve – including the Upper Gobos walk, which trails along the flat hilltop, covered with orchids and aristeas at the right time of the year.
 The path provides wonderful views of the village and the Riviersonderend mountains, with surrounding fynbos and a rock-hopping mission across the Gobos River.
-Watch out for the birds—plenty of Sugarbirds, Weavers and the orange-breasted Sunbird.
+Watch out for the birds—plenty of sugarbirds, weavers and the endemic orange-breasted sunbird.

-9. Peek-a-Boo at a Doll’s House.
-Norma Musgrave began collecting and curating dolls houses back in England, she bought her first piece for her 50th birthday and started going to collectors’ fairs and visiting stately homes for inspiration.
-You can take a look at her creations inside Searles Trading Post, it’s like a scene from a period drama with one room (top left in picture) housing an an old gentleman in a Harris Tweed jacket, monocle in his left eye, busy reading the newspaper.
+9. Peek-a-boo at a doll’s house.
+Norma Musgrave began collecting and curating doll houses back in England; she bought her first piece for her 50th birthday and started going to collectors’ fairs and visiting stately homes for inspiration.
+You can take a look at her creations inside Searles Trading Post; it’s like a scene from a period drama with one room (top left in picture) housing an old gentleman in a harris tweed jacket, monocle in his left eye, reading the newspaper.

-10. Take Home Local Crafts.
+10. Take home local crafts.
 Greyton is filled with treasures and trinkets – from pretty printed pillow covers to handcrafted rosehip candles and blown-glass suncatchers.
-Potter around the shops along main road and DS Botha St and you’ll be sure to find something that catches your eye.
+Potter around the shops along main road and DS Botha St, and you’ll surely find something that catches your eye.